ballerina-platform/ballerina-lang/docs/compiler/compiler-architecture.md

 ####BIRGen
 - Lower the AST to BIR.

-_**Implementation**_: This phase is completely implemented in Java at the moment.
-Once we have a stable ANTLR target for Ballerina, we can invest in rewriting this phase using Ballerina itself.
+_Implementation: This phase is completely implemented in Java at the moment.
+Once we have a stable ANTLR target for Ballerina, we can invest in rewriting this phase using Ballerina itself._

 ##Optimizer Phase
 This phase optimizes the source program by performing an analysis followed by a transformation.
 E.g. data-flow analysis and rewrite the IR.
 This phase takes the unoptimized BIR as the input and output the analyzed, transformed and optimized BIR.
 The optimizer phase performs target-independent code optimization whereas individual compiler backends may perform target-specific code optimization.

 Similar to the front end phase, this phase also understands the Ballerina language semantics.
 Therefore we can perform various Ballerina-specific optimizations.

-**_Implementation_**: This phase will be fully implemented in Ballerina.
+_Implementation: This phase will be fully implemented in Ballerina._

 ##Back-end Phase
 This phase combines one or more compiled packages(BIRs in BALOs) to create a target-specific executable program.
 It traverses the BIR and emits instructions/bytecode for the target machine.
 There are more than one compiler backends in Ballerina as illustrated in the following diagram.